- National reports on Myanmar and Thailand

 This project is undertaking multi-scaled research for enhancing water governance in the Salween Basin, strengthening networks between university researchers and civil society groups, and contributing to the empowerment of local communities.
 The project commenced in December 2014 and will be completed in March 2018.
 It builds upon the 1st International Conference on Salween-Thanlwin-Nu studies, held at Chiang Mai University in November 2014, which also launched the Salween-Thanlwin-Nu Studies Group.

 At the local level, grassroots researchers are documenting existing institutional arrangements for water governance in seven villages in China, Thailand and Myanmar.
 At the national and regional level, decision-making frameworks (e.g. institutions and policies) and (formal and informal) processes around water governance are being mapped and analysed.
 The project’s goal is to catalyze more inclusive, informed and accountable decision-making, in particular ensuring that the rights and entitlements of marginalized communities – both women and men – are recognized.
-The project will culminate in a major public conference in February 2018.
+The research fellows presented their findings associated with the project at the 2nd International Conference on Burma/Myanmar Studies and the project culminated in a major workshop at the University of Yangon on 26-27 February 2018.

 The project is undertaken in collaboration with: